rubendmatos1985/typescript-cypress/README.md

 # What is this

 Cypress needs a plugin to process or transpile typescript and then it reads the tests from this bundle.
 With typescript testing is a bit more predictable.
-This plugin works.

 # IMPORTANT!!!